RESMAN Intelligent Tracer® technology can be used to accurately quantify zonal inflow contribution and to monitor inflow assurance.

 RESMAN provides a chemical tracer production log without the risk and cost of well intervention.

-Unlike Production Logs, the answers obtained with the Chemical PLT® are not limited to a one-time report.
-RESMAN’s solution has multiple years of life for both oil and water systems, so logs can be obtained whenever needed throughout the life of the systems.
+Unlike Production Logs, the answers obtained with RESMAN are not limited to a one-time report.
+Our solution has multiple years of life for both oil and water systems, so logs can be obtained whenever needed throughout the life of the systems.

 This production profiling solution can also be used in complex subsea environments without adding risk to the project, including in long production tie backs and high-rates of commingled flow.

 RESMAN has developed two patented techniques to quantitatively determine the inflow distribution across the reservoir interval — the Flush Out™ model and the Arrival Time™ model.
 These two methods can be applied during a well start up following a shut in period.

 The Flush Out™ model is a proprietary mathematical technique that models the transient response of tracer concentrations generated during a well start up.
 The model is based on the rate of change in tracer concentration as a function of cumulative production.
 The Flush Out modeling process compares the measured concentrations from field samples to simulated data to identify the most representative percent of total inflow for each monitored zone.

 in 2013, the validity of the Flush Out model was verified in a full-scale, flow-loop test with joint industry project (JIP) partners Eni and Statoil.
 The flow-loop test provided RESMAN with an in-depth understanding of the flow physics associated with the complexities of tracer flow in modern well completions.
 The results of this test demonstrated that RESMAN’s analytical model can predict flow within 5% accuracy.

 - Field Proven: